mozilla/firefox57-sprint/CODE_OF_CONDUCT.md

 We welcome contributions from everyone as long as they interact constructively with our community, including, but not limited to people of varied age, culture, ethnicity, gender, gender-identity, language, race, sexual orientation, geographical location and religious views.

 Mozilla-based activities should be inclusive and should support such diversity.

-## Working in the Open

-Because working open is one of our core values, MozFest program planning is done in the open on Github (check out our repo [here](https://github.com/MozillaFoundation/mozfest-program-2016)).
-We hope participants will benefit from this culture of transparency and collaboration during the Festival, and will continue to work with an open ethos in their projects after Mozfest.
-Learn more about [how we work open at Mozilla](https://wiki.mozilla.org/Working_open).